Abraham

 Hitting the pro scene in 2013

-Ancer turned professional in 2013 after graduating from Oklahoma University with a degree in General Studies.
+Ancer turned professional in 2013 after graduating from the University of Oklahoma.

 He earned his ticket for the Web.com Tour (now Korn Ferry Tour) in December 2014 by finishing tied for 35th at qualifying school.

-Ancer landed his first career win at the 2015 Nova Scotia Open, overcoming the challenge of Bronson Burgoon on a second playoff hole to claim the $117,000 prize money.
+Ancer landed his first career win at the 2015 Nova Scotia Open, overcoming the challenge of Bronson Burgoon on a second playoff hole.

 That helped him to an 11th-place finish on the regular season money list to secure a PGA Tour card for 2015-16.

-In a much more impressive season, he secured five top-10 finishes including a T4 at the Quicken Loans National which gave him a place in the 2018 Open Championship in July.
+In 2017-18, he secured five top-10 finishes including a T4 at the Quicken Loans National which gave him a place in the 2018 Open Championship in July.

-Four months after his maiden appearance at the Majors, Ancer entered the 2018 Australian Open on the PGA Tour of Australasia and powered to a five-stroke victory at The Lakes, Sydney.
+Four months after his maiden appearance in the majors, Ancer entered the 2018 Australian Open on the PGA Tour of Australasia and powered to a five-stroke victory at The Lakes, Sydney.

 A week later he was representing Mexico in the World Cup of Golf and along with partner Roberto Diaz ended the year on a high, securing T2 for their nation.